cbuchner1/ccminer/README.txt

                           tribus      use to mine Denarius
                           x11evo      use to mine Revolver
                           x11         use to mine DarkCoin
+                          x12         use to mine GalaxyCash
+                          x13         use to mine X13
-                          x14         use to mine X14Coin
+                          x14         use to mine X14
                           x15         use to mine Halcyon
                           x16r        use to mine Raven
                           x17         use to mine X17